alexandreparra/tinyconfig/README.md

 ```

 ### Using tinyconfig on your project
-Tiny config is a simple header and source file that can be called from any
+tinyconfig is a simple header and source file that can be included on any build system easily, or
-build system easily, you can pull this repository inside your project or simply copy the source/header
+just copied inside your project via download or just cloning this repository inside your project.
-file from `src/tinyconfig.c` and `include/tinyconfig.h`.
+The two files you'll are `src/tinyconfig.c` and `include/tinyconfig.h`.

 If you're using CMake, you can simply pull this repository inside your project and configure your
 CMakeList.txt